JuliaGuanzon/loan_qualifier_application/loan_qualifier_information/README.md

 # Loan Qualifier Application

 The loan qualifier application is a helpful tool for people who are looking to apply for a loan.
 This application is useful to any user as it is an interactive application that gathers qualifying loans for each user's circumstance.
 The best feature in this program is the user's ability to save the loans they have qualified for in a spreadsheet.
-It saves the user time by creating a list of loans where the bank's borrowing criteria is met (ie. debt-to-income, loan-to-value, minimum credit score, maximum loan amount) and give the user the ability to keep the list.
-This enhancement to the application will make it efficient for any user to look for a loan.
+It saves the user time by creating a list of loans where the bank's borrowing criteria is met (ie. debt-to-income, loan-to-value, minimum credit score, maximum loan amount) and gives the user the ability to keep the list.
+This enhancement to the application will make it efficient for any user looking to borrow a loan.

 ---